skim3516/skim3516/README.md

 Hello there!
-Nice to meet you.
+Nice to meet you!👋🏻

-- 👋 My name is Sarah Kim.
+- 😻 My name is Sarah Kim.
 - 🌱 I’m currently learning CS fundamentals and front-end web development.
 - 📫 How to reach me ...
 - 💌 Connect with me on twitter!